orestis-z/track-rcnn/TRACKING.md

 ### 3D Keypoints

-The following example use the _Princeton Tracking Benchmark_ for 3D human pose inference. ([tracking.cs.princeton.edu/dataset.html](http://tracking.cs.princeton.edu/dataset.html)).
+The following examples use the _Princeton Tracking Benchmark_ for 3D human pose inference. ([tracking.cs.princeton.edu/dataset.html](http://tracking.cs.princeton.edu/dataset.html)).
 We define the path to the desired sequence as `PRINCETON_SEQ`.